molmodcs/PyDockStats/README.md

 PyDockStats is a Python tool that builds a ROC (Receiver operating characteristic) curve and a [Predictiveness Curve](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0100-8).

 The script starts creating a logistic regression model from the data, and with the predictions it creates the curves.
 ROC is a curve that describes the performance of a binary classifier by plotting the relationship between the true positive rate and the false positive rate.
 PC (Predictiveness Curve) is a curve that measures the ability of a Virtual Screening program to separate the data in true positives (true active) and false positive (decoys) by plotting a Cumulative Distribution Function (CDF).
-Therefore, the tool is useful to verify the performance of the programs used and gain more confidence when making inferences.
+Therefore, the tool is useful when verifying Virtual Screening programs' performance and gaining more confidence when making inferences.

 ## Getting Started